 This oil-free sauce gets its luxurious texture from cashews that have been soaked and blended.
 Use unsalted cashews (or if you must use salted cashews then you can omit or reduce the salt in the recipe according to taste).
 Either raw or roasted cashews will work.

-I used fresh cherry tomatoes in this recipe because they’re so sweet and flavourful, but you can substitute any other type of fresh tomatoes.
+I used fresh cherry tomatoes in this recipe because they’re so sweet and flavorful, but you can substitute any other type of fresh tomatoes.
 Or if tomatoes aren’t in season, you can substitute canned tomatoes (just be sure to omit or reduce the salt in the recipe according to your taste if the canned tomatoes contain salt).

 You can use whichever type of pasta suits your dietary requirements.
 Any shape will do.
 There are so many delicious gluten-free pasta varieties available these days.
-My favourite varieties are chickpea pasta, rice pasta, lentil pasta, and corn pasta.
+My favorite varieties are chickpea pasta, rice pasta, lentil pasta, and corn pasta.

 I recommend using fresh garlic in this sauce but if you don’t have fresh garlic then you can substitute jarred chopped garlic.

 I like to garnish this dish with some fresh basil.
 You can substitute other fresh herbs such as parsley or chives if you prefer.
 I also like to sprinkle on some crushed red pepper flakes for a little spice but you can skip them if you’re not a fan of spicy.

 How to make it